7khattab/DevOps-Learning-Path/README.md

 ## Topics Covered:

 ### 1. Bash Scripting
-Tasks to understand and practice writing bash scripts for automation.
-This includes file manipulation, system monitoring, and handling processes with bash.

 ### 2. Git & GitHub
-Version control with Git, GitHub, branching, merging, and collaboration.
-This section includes tasks for understanding git operations and managing repositories on GitHub.

 ### 3. Docker
-Introduction to containerization with Docker.
-Tasks include building Docker images, running containers, and using Docker Compose to manage multi-container environments.

 ### 4. YAML for Beginners
-Introduction to YAML and its importance in configuration files for tools like Kubernetes, Ansible, and CI/CD pipelines.

 ### 5. Kubernetes Mastery
-Advanced Kubernetes concepts including pod management, services, deployments, stateful sets, and scaling applications.
-This section provides hands-on labs for deploying and managing applications in Kubernetes clusters.

 ### 6. Prometheus & Grafana
-Setting up monitoring and observability solutions with Prometheus and Grafana.
-Tasks include monitoring metrics, setting up dashboards, and alerting.

 ### 7. CI/CD using Jenkins & GitHub Actions
-Continuous Integration and Continuous Delivery using Jenkins and GitHub Actions.
-This section includes tasks for automating builds, tests, and deployments.

 ### 8. Terraform Certified Associate
-Infrastructure as Code using Terraform.
-Tasks include writing Terraform configurations to deploy cloud resources and manage infrastructure.

 ### 9. Ansible / RHCE
-Automating IT processes with Ansible.
-Includes tasks for writing playbooks, managing infrastructure, and configuring servers.

 ### 10. Python Automation on AWS
-Using Python for automation tasks on AWS.
-This includes creating scripts to manage AWS resources, such as EC2, S3, Lambda, and others.

 ## Setup Instructions